 When the Small family purchased a riverfront lot near Winnipeg, Manitoba, they knew they would eventually have to deal with the steep slope separating the house from the river.
 “The bank was just wild and wooded.
 I always had a concept that I wanted to do something tiered rather than keeping the slope,” explained homeowner Rob Small.

 Completing the family’s vision required 3 components: tiered walls, a staircase, and the lower patio.
-The family used the Rosetta Outcropping Collection, Irregular Steps, Grand Flagstone Slabs, and the Belvedere Fire Pit Kit to create a tiered landscape that blends beautifully with a historic stone fireplace and nearby waterfall.
+The family used Rosetta Outcropping Walls, Irregular Steps, Grand Flagstone Slabs, and the Belvedere Fire Pit Kit to create a tiered landscape that blends beautifully with a historic stone fireplace and nearby waterfall.